Unlock the Secrets of Cleaning: Know Your Mess Inside Out!

 Identifying Common Messes

-**3. Grease and Oil: Kitchen or garage, grease stains are a challenge.
-Dish soap, baking soda, or a grease-fighting cleaner can be your allies.
+**3. Grease and Oil: Whether in the kitchen or garage, grease stains are a challenge.
+Dish soap, baking soda, barkeepers friend, or a degreaser cleaner can be your allies.
+Purple Power works great for concrete, while Easy-Off is a good option for ovens and grills.
+If you don't want to use harsh chemicals, citric acid breaks down tough grease as well!

 Tips for Effective Mess Management